INTERVIEW BY MARKO SYRJÄLÄ

 The Skull, yeah.
 And Bob, you know, Bob’s a great guitar player and probably more of the right guitar player that should have been in KISS rather than Bruce.

 Yes, yes.
 And, you know, Bruce was more into stuff like Eddie Van Halen, you know?
-But, I don’t know, I guess maybe the fact that Bob always that it was because he was bald and he didn’t look right for the part.
+I don’t know.
+I guess maybe the fact that Bob always that it was because he was bald and he didn’t look right for the part.

 That Paul Stanley -tour only lasted like two months?

-I remember reading that back in the day Gene, Bruce, Eric Carr everybody came to see Pauls’ solo shows and it was actually Bruce told me recently that when Carr saw Eric Singer to play with Paul he did say that Singer will take his place in KISS someday.
+I remember reading that back in the day Gene, Bruce, Eric Carr everybody came to see Pauls’ solo shows, and it was actually Bruce told me recently that when Carr saw Eric Singer play with Paul, he did say that Singer will take his place in KISS someday.

-During the time when Paul was doing his solo tour he did also record a bunch of songs like “Hide Your Heart”, “Time Traveller”, “A Best Man for You” etc and most of that stuff was never used.
+When Paul was doing his solo tour, he did also record a bunch of songs like “Hide Your Heart,” “Time Traveller,” “A Best Man for You,” etc., and most of that stuff was never used.
 Do you know if he had an idea to put another solo album out of that time?

 Do you know who actually are playing on those Paul’s late 80’s demos?

-That’s got to be Phil Ashley, I would be really surprised if it wasn’t and I think that those demos were done with a drum machine and you know Paul playing guitar.
+That’s got to be Phil Ashley; I would be really surprised if it wasn’t, and I think that those demos were done with a drum machine, and you know Paul was playing guitar.

 Yeah, and everything else was Phil Ashley, I’m pretty sure.
 At least I know “Hide Your Heart” because that was kind of new at the time that we did the solo tour.
-But the older stuff I don’t know, but yeah but Phil was Paul’s guy for a little while there where whenever you know because Paul was still spending a lot of time in New York at the time, you know Gene was already in LA and so was Bruce.
-So before he moved to LA that’s basically it was Phil who he would use to do demos.
+But the older stuff, I don’t know, but yeah, but Phil was Paul’s guy for a little while there were whenever you know because Paul was still spending a lot of time in New York at the time, you know Gene was already in LA and so was Bruce.
+So before he moved to LA, that’s basically it was Phil who he would use to do demos.